This post may contain affiliate links. Please read our disclosure policy.

 • Saute while stirring frequently, until the noodle mixture is golden brown.
 Remove to a plate and let cool.

 • Shred the cabbage and combine the cabbage and onions in a large mixing bowl.
 Add the noodle mixture.
 Pour the dressing over the salad and toss well to combine.
-Serve immediately.
+Sprinkle with green onions and serve immediately.

 Notes